helkey/url-shorten/README.md

 CGO_ENABLED=0 GOOS=linux go build -a -installsuffix cgo -o main
 ```

-Install the application in a Docker container (it is possible to compress these Go-based images so that they are much smaller):
+Install the application in a Docker container with a Dockerfile:
 ```sh
 FROM golang:alpine
 RUN mkdir /app
 Add ReqAddr /app/ReqAddr
 CMD ["/app/ReqAddr"]
 ```
+(it is possible to compress these Go-based images so that they are much smaller)

 Note that if the application makes SSL requests, SSL root certificates must also be
 [added to the Docker container](https://blog.codeship.com/building-minimal-docker-containers-for-go-applications/).